Khandoker09/Khandoker09/index.md

 **MSc in Microsystems and Microelectronics (MEMS)** Technology University Hamburg (TUHH)/Graduated: Feb 2024
-- Masters Project: New product Development strategy: Topic modelling based on Lenten Dirichlet Allocations Algorithms (NLP).
+- Masters Project: New product Development strategy: Topic modeling based on Lenten Dirichlet Allocations Algorithms (NLP).
--	Master Thesis: Noise detection on High Density Point Cloud Data from a White Light Interferometer using deep learning.
+-	Master Thesis: Noise detection on High-Density Point Cloud Data from a White Light Interferometer using deep learning.
 -	Focusing on computer vision, machine learning and data science

 **BSc in Electrical and Electronic Engineering (EEE)**